-For students considering a career in medicine, it is important to know the requirements for medical school long before the medical school application process begins.
+For students considering a career in medicine, it is important to know the requirements for medical school long before your medical school application timeline begins.

 If you wait until your junior or senior year as an undergrad to begin thinking about your medical school application, you’ve waited too long.
 Every part of your pre-med experience should be planned and executed with medical school in mind.

 Getting into a medical school is very challenging and highly competitive.
 According to the AAMC’s 2020 FACTS: Applicants and Matriculants Data, of the 53,030 first-year medical school applicants for the 2020-2021 school year, only 22,239 matriculated — that’s roughly 42%.